BDC Hamburger Icon

 Step 2: Develop a plan.

-The key to developing any good plan is to put a single person in charge of it.
+The key to developing any good plan is to put one person in charge.
 This is your disaster plan coordinator.
-They decide how to develop the plan – but you, as the business owner or manager, should be clear about what they need to include.
-Here are some questions to think about when you assign this important task.
+They decide how to develop the plan but you, as the business owner or manager, should be clear about what they must include.
+Here are some questions to consider when you assign this critical task.

 Does the plan coordinator need a supporting committee?

-If your business is large enough that it has separate departments, the answer is probably yes.
-Each internal department will have its own unique assets, systems and requirements.
-You don’t want an outsider guessing what those might be.
+If your business is large enough to have separate departments, the answer is probably yes.
+Each internal department will have its own unique assets, systems and requirements and you don’t want an outsider guessing what those might be.

-Next, think about the entire scope of your operations.
-Do you ship hundreds of packages a day?
-Then you want to have someone at your shipping company as part of the supporting committee.
-Any vendor, supplier or government agency that you use on a day-to-day basis should be represented on your committee.
+Next, consider the entire scope of your operations.
+Do you ship hundreds of packages daily?
+If so, add a shipping company staff member to the supporting committee.
+Any vendor, supplier or government agency you use daily should be represented on your committee.
 They can explain their own disaster preparedness planning and how that will affect your post-disaster operations.

 What are the minimum elements your plan requires?

-The goal of a disaster plan is to help ensure the well-being of your employees, the stability of your location’s environment and, last but certainly not least, your ability to keep the business running.
-That may mean you need a 100-page guide, or you may just need a simple series of reference sheets.
-Either way, your planning coordinator needs to know the scope of your plan before they can properly develop it.
+Disaster plans aim to ensure the well-being of your employees, the stability of your location and your ability to keep the business running.
+You may need a 100-page guide or a simple series of reference sheets.
+Either way, your planning coordinator must understand the scope of your plan before they can properly develop it.

 • An evacuation policy, including maps and routes

-• Whom employees should contact, inside and outside the company, for additional information about what to do
+• Who employees should contact, inside and outside the company, for additional information about what to do

-• Who is required to stay onsite to perform essential functions or shut down important items
+• Who is required to stay onsite to perform essential functions or shut down critical items

 • Who is responsible for rescue and medical duties